EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 ## 9. Threat Modelling

 9.1 All feature design must do threat Modelling and check if all aspects of security is considered in design.

-**Notice**: Threat Modeling is a process to analyze the architecture of a product and identify security issues in it’s design.
+ce**: Threat Modeling is a process to analyze the architecture of a product and identify security issues in it’s design.
 For more details refer https://gitee.com/edgegallery/community/blob/master/Security%20WG/Secure%20Design/Threat%20Modeling%20--%20STRIDE.md

+Test Steps:
+For each mitigation methods:
+1. Design a test case to check the implementation correctness of the mitigation method;
+1. Design a test case to attck the system from an attacker's perspective and verify the effectiveness of the mitigation method.